-Confirmation is celebrated every other year in the parish.
-We invite high school students to prepare for the sacrament by attending, and participating in, sessions which extend through the winter into the spring.
+Confirmation is offered every year in the parish.
+We invite high school students to prepare for the sacrament by attending, and participating in, sessions which extend through from fall into spring.
 Students must attend every session in order to be confirmed.
-Adults prepare for Confirmation through an evening program.
+Adults prepare for Confirmation through RCIA.
 Details of these programs are announced in the bulletin.

 Sacrament of Reconciliation (Confession)

-The sacrament is available every Saturday afternoon from 4 until 5:15 pm.
-A private confession may be arranged by appointment at any time.
-During Advent and Lent, the parish celebrates an evening Reconciliation service, consisting of readings from Scripture, a homily, and an opportunity for private confessions.
+The sacrament is available every Monday and Saturday afternoon from 4 until 5:15 pm and every 1st Saturday following the 7:30AM mass.
+A private confession may be arranged by appointment.
+During Advent and Lent, the parish offers an evening Reconciliation service, consisting of readings from Scripture, a homily, and an opportunity for private confessions.
 The date and time of the service is announced in the bulletin.

-The schedule of Mass times is listed above, and also on the back cover of the brochure.
-If you wish to arrange Communion for a homebound parishioner, including a sick relative or friend, please contact the parish office.
+The schedule of Mass times is located on our parish homepage.
+If you wish to arrange Communion for a homebound parishioner, including a sick relative or friend, please contact the parish office at 503.228.4397.

-Please call the parish office, or check the parish website, to obtain information regarding policies and procedures for the celebration of Matrimony.
-Marriages should be scheduled at least six months in advance of the wedding date.
+Please review our policies and procedures before calling the parish office.
+Marriages must be scheduled at least six months in advance of the wedding date.

 Anointing of the Sick

-Although this sacrament is administered to those in danger of death, it is also a wonderful sacrament for other occasions.
-Many people request the sacrament before surgery.
-The elderly, the sick, or anyone in recovery may also request the anointing.
-Please call the parish office any time you wish to request the sacrament.
+Although this sacrament is administered to those in danger of death, it it may be received without danger of death such as surgery.
+The elderly, the sick, or anyone in recovery may also request anointing.
+Please call the parish office to request this sacrament.

 Please contact the parish office when someone is near death, or when there has been a death in the family.
-We give families our highest priority at the time of a death and consider it an honor to serve you.
+We give families our highest priority during this difficult time and consider it an honor to serve you.